iree-org/iree/docs/GetStarted/getting_started_macos_bazel.md

-# Getting Started on Linux with Bazel
+# Getting Started on MacOS with Bazel

 <!--
 Notes to those updating this guide: